seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Stocking his messenger.

 **CORNWALL**
 Fetch forth the stocks!
-As I have life and honour,
+As I have life and honor,
 There shall he sit till noon.

 **REGAN**